kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 kind: NodeList
 ```

-you can do the same for links
+You can do the same for links

 ```bash
 choreoctl get links.infra.kuid.dev -o yaml